• Skip to primary navigation

 If you're looking for a fun but healthy treat for summer then these honeydew popsicles with blueberries are just the thing!
 They have a natural sweetness from the fruit and a hint more with optional maple syrup.
 A fun vegan, gluten-free and low histamine snack for the hotter weather.

-Do have a peek at my mango cherry popsicles for another sweet frozen treat!
+Do have a peek at my mango cherry popsicles and mixed berry sorbet for more sweet frozen dessert ideas!

 honeydew popsicles with blueberries next to them.